It is clear that dust is a problem in a busy warehouse, logistics centres, shopping centres, food industry, garages and supermarkets, etc.

 One way to limit the spread of dust throughout the warehouse is Dust Seal Partitioning.
 Here an area of the warehouse prone to dust creation can be sealed off using a series of overlapping plastic panels suspended from the ceiling.

 This type of partition can minimise the investment in ventilation and fogging systems.

 Once dust has settled onto the concrete floor it must be removed before it is once again lifted into the air.
 To clean the floor a scrubber dryer system is recommended.

 The scrubber dryer itself is a walk behind or ride machine which applies a liquid (a mix of water and detergent) to the floor, it collects the liquid containing the particles of dust and then drys the floor making it ready for use.

 Regular (in some some circumstances daily) cleaning will minimise the amount of dust on the floor and in the air.

 Regular industrial cleaning (in some some circumstances daily) will minimise the amount of dust on the floor and in the air.

 The BECOSAN® System

-The BECOSAN® System involves grinding away the micro roughness to leave a smooth finish, treating the floor with the BECOSAN® Densifier which binds with the free lime in the concrete to create a more durable finish.
+The BECOSAN® System involves grinding away the micro roughness to leave a smooth finish, treating the floor with the BECOSAN® Concrete Densifier which binds with the free lime in the concrete to create a more durable finish.

-Finally, BECOSAN® Protective Sealer is applied to make the floor surface resistant to absorption of spilled liquids.
+Finally, BECOSAN® Concrete Sealer is applied to make the floor surface resistant to absorption of spilled liquids.
 The BECOSAN® system produces a reduced dust solution that, unlike an epoxy coating, will last for many, many years.